 In the time of the Prophet (ﷺ), marriages were announced publicly so that society recognized the relationship.
 Court registration today serves the same purpose it gives the marriage legal proof and social recognition.

-Thus, by completing court marriage registration, you are safeguarding your Islamic rights in addition to abiding by national law.
+Thus, by completing a court marriage in Karachi, you are safeguarding your Islamic rights while also abiding by national law.
 In areas like inheritance paperwork and legal protection, it benefits both the husband and the wife.

 After the Nikah ceremony, the Nikah Nama is signed and submitted for court marriage registration.
 Once approved, you receive a legal marriage certificate, which can be further processed for a Nadra computerized marriage certificate.